General program information

 Is participation required?

 No. Participation is not required.
 There is no penalty for opting out.
 You may do so at any time.
-You may opt out of the program before being enrolled, and you may opt out any time after enrollment.
-If you opt out, the supply portion of your bill will remain on Eversource’s Basic Service rate.
+You may opt out of the program before being automatically enrolled, and you may opt out any time after enrollment.
+If you opt out, the Supply portion of your electric bill will remain on Eversource’s Basic Service price.

 How do I change from one program option to another?